FAQs

 Signs | Signage | Yard Sign | Banners | Permanent Sign | A Frame

 The City of Newberg regulates the placement of signs on private property and within the public right-of-way for the purpose of maintaining a clean, attractive, economically vibrant, and safe community.
-For questions regarding signs, contact the Planning Department.
+For questions regarding signs, contact the Planning Department at 503-537-1240.
+You can see the entire sign code here.

 Refer to the sign application and determine if your sign needs a permit

-The City does not distinguish signs based on content; therefore, the following limits apply to all portable and temporary signs for specific events.
+The City does not distinguish signs based on content; therefore, the following limits apply to all portable and minor free standing signs.

 PLACEMENT OF SIGNS